abcnews/aunty/templates/preact-story/README.md

 ## Odyssey

-Oddysey must be available on the page before the main story component is loaded.
+If you want to make use of Odyssey, it must be available on the page before the main story component is loaded.

-You can see this happening at the bottom of `src/index.js`:
+Make sure the Odyssey `<script>` is being referenced and then add something like this to the bottom of `src/index.js`:

 ```javascript
 // Load when Odyssey is ready